 Protects employees from wage-based discrimination on the basis of their sexual orientation for the same duties.

 Title VII of the Civil Rights Act of 19644

-- This protects employees and job applicants from racial, color, religious, sexual, and ethnic discrimination.
-It also requires employers to accommodate employees’ religious practices unless doing so would impose an undue hardship
+This law protects employees and job applicants from racial, color, religious, sexual, and ethnic discrimination.
+It also requires employers to accommodate employees' religious beliefs unless doing so would impose an undue hardship.